hjlogique/Employee-Tracker/README.md

   ## Description

   This application allows non-developer users to manage a company's employees by interacting with information stored in databases through a command line interface.
-Users can view all employees, thier managers, their roles and their departments.
+Users can view all employees, their managers, their roles and their departments.
 They can add, update and remove (delete) employees, their managers, roles and departments.
-Users can also By doing so users can control the information in database.
+By doing so, users can modify the information in database.

   ## Table of Contents
   * [Installation](#installation)